How to Apply

 - What do you hope to gain from your graduate education?
 How do your hopes relate to your future plans as a social worker with an MSW?

-When submitting your responses to these questions online, be sure to save as a Microsoft Word (windows compatible) or as a PDF document.
-Please double-check your formatting after saving it in Word or PDF and before uploading the document.
+When submitting your responses to these questions online, be sure to save as a "WORD" (windows compatible) or as a PDF document.
+Please double-check your formatting after saving it in WORD or PDF, and before uploading the document.

 Clinical Practice: The clinical social work practice concentration prepares students in the professional application of social work theory and methods to the treatment and prevention of psychosocial problems, disability, or impairment, including emotional and mental disorders.
 Students expecting to sit for the Licensed Clinical Social Worker (LCSW) examination two years after the MSW must take the clinical social work practice concentration.